Andreii/Algorithms/README.md

 # Algorithm learning

-This repository is home to my solutions to courses and problems.
-The objective is learning and getting better at problem solving.
+This repository is home to my solutions to problems and various data structures.
+The objective is learning and getting better at problem-solving.

 The main areas are:
 - Algorithms Illuminated ([Link](https://www.algorithmsilluminated.org/))